second-state/SewUp/README.md

 ### Debugging
+Furthermore, you can debug your ewasm contract with debug macro `sewup::ewasm_dbg!`.
+Besides, it easy to know the exactly detail of storage with `ewasm_storage_debug!`.
-Furthermore, you can debug your ewasm contract with debug macro `sewup::ewasm_dbg!`, and run the contract with message output by `cargo test -- --nocapture`.
+And all these debug method should run test of the contract with message output by `cargo test -- --nocapture`.
 To learn more about the usage, you check out the examples in the [example](./examples/) folder.

 ### Deployment